Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: CHARM-100 dataset

 \subsection{Design principles}

 The dataset was constructed according to four principles.

-\textbf{Quality tier stratification.} Samples span the full quality spectrum across five tiers plus a separate edge cases tier (Table~\ref{tab:charm100-tiers}).
-The mediocre/mixed tier is the largest because this region is where automated judges are most likely to struggle and where the most diagnostic signal can be extracted.
+\textbf{Description-derived quality strata.} The released JSON does not contain an explicit quality-tier field.
+For the second-annotation audit, the recorded generator deterministically maps description prefixes and failure keywords into five quality strata plus an Edge Case stratum (Table~\ref{tab:charm100-tiers}).
+These post hoc tags support stratified sampling; they are not independently authored annotations.

 \textbf{Criteria independence.} Cross-criteria conflicts were deliberately introduced.
 A response might be factually wrong but naturally written, or technically correct but robotic.
-These conflicts prevent a judge from achieving high accuracy by applying a single ``overall quality'' heuristic and projecting it across all criteria.
+These conflicts are designed to expose reliance on a single ``overall quality'' heuristic projected across all criteria.

-\textbf{Non-trivial responses.} Even the lowest quality tiers contain substantive text with identifiable flaws, not empty outputs or obviously broken formatting.
+\textbf{Non-trivial responses.} Even descriptions classified into the lowest-quality strata correspond to substantive text with identifiable flaws, not empty outputs or obviously broken formatting.
 The benchmark tests identification of subtle problems in realistic-looking text.

 \textbf{Diversity.} The 100 samples use 100 unique system prompts across more than 35 topic domains and more than 25 distinct assistant personas.
 This reduces the risk that a judge's accuracy is inflated by topic-specific heuristics or memorized patterns.